There’s no shame watching some television after the hike - or bailing on yet another museum to stream a good flick.

 Apps that are not designed for HDMI output instead run in screen-mirroring mode, displaying exactly what is on your device on the connected screen.

-Keep in mind that Apple iOS enables this function, but app developers can block it.
-Some streaming apps have specifically blocked output via the adapter.
+Keep in mind that Apple iOS enables this function by default, but app developers can choose to block it.
+Some streaming apps have specifically blocked output via the adapter, or sometimes app updates break the feature.

-TIP: Do not be tempted by discount knock-off adapters - they usually will not work for copy-protected content, which means almost all video streaming services are incompatible.
+TIP: Do NOT be tempted by discount knock-off adapters - they usually will not work for copy-protected content, which means almost all commercial video streaming services will be incompatible.
 Stick with the adapter made by Apple - if Amazon is out of stock, you can get them direct from Apple and in some retail stores.
-It is well worth the extra cost over a third-party adapter.
+Going for the Apple-branded option is well worth the extra cost over a third-party adapter.

-In the Android world, HDMI output compatibility is a very hit or miss, and there are multiple incompatible output adapter standards.
+In the Android world, HDMI output compatibility is hit or miss, and there are multiple incompatible output adapter standards.
 You will need to do your homework to find out what is compatible with your particular device - if there is even an option at all.
-Some devices simply do not support this capability.
+Some devices simply do not support any HDMI output capability.

-SlimPort (MicroUSB) - SlimPort is an alternative competing standard to MHL for connecting to HDMI.
+SlimPort (Micro-USB) - SlimPort is an alternative competing standard to MHL for connecting to HDMI.
 It was first used on the Google Nexus 4, and became very common on LG devices as well as with some other manufacturers (Here's a list of compatible devices).
-If your device is SlimPort compatible, the Analogix SlimPort Micro-USB to 4K HDMI Adapter has a pretty good reputation, or the Slimport Nano Console can act as a docking station for your phone with its own wireless remote control.
+If your device is SlimPort compatible, the Slimport Nano Console can act as a docking station for your phone with its own wireless remote control.

-USB-C to HDMI - Some Android devices that have moved to USB-C charging connectors which also support HDMI output adapters.
+USB-C to HDMI - Many recent Android devices that have moved to USB-C charging connectors, and many of these support widely available USB-C HDMI output adapters.
 The Samsung USB-C to HDMI Adapter reportedly works great with the Galaxy S8 and S9, and the SlimPort USB-C to HDMI Adapter is a slightly cheaper alternative.
+Even generic USB-C to HDMI dongles designed for laptops often work great with many models of USB-C phones and tablets.

-WARNING: Many Android phones (including the Google Pixel line and the Samsung Galaxy S6 and S7) have dropped all support for wired HDMI output.
-Make sure to check to determine what is compatible with your particular hardware.
+WARNING: Many Android phones (including the Google Pixel line and the Samsung Galaxy S6 and S7) have no support at all for wired HDMI output.
+So be sure to check to determine what is compatible with your particular hardware.
 Also be sure your selected output option provides for a way to charge your device while streaming, otherwise you might end up with a dead phone battery right at the worst possible cliffhanger moment.

 AirPlay & Chromecast Casting